-Let's say you are on your computer and are about to open a new browser page – may be your favourite news site.
-Once you open the new tab (on Chrome, Firefox or Explorer), the default homepage is not the one you're used to anymore!
+Imagine the following scenario.
+You are in front of your computer and about to open a new browser page – maybe your favorite news site.
+Once you open the new tab (on Chrome, Firefox, or Explorer), the default homepage is not the one you’re used to anymore!

 Now you see some weird search engine you’ve never seen before.
 It might even show that it’s “powered by” Bing or Google.
 What just happened is called browser hijacking.
 If that happened to you, we’d show you how to remove it below.

-This scam occurs when your Internet browser settings are modified, which might not only change your default homepage but also generate an ocean of pop-up advertisements when you navigate the Internet.
-On the other hand, the hijacking can change your home page to a malicious website, slow your experience of surfing the net, crash your browser, or install spyware.
-All the bads you can have.
+This scam occurs when your Internet browser settings are modified, which might change your default homepage and generate an ocean of pop-up advertisements when you navigate the Internet.
+On the other hand, hijacking can transform your home page into a malicious website, slow your experience of surfing the net, crash your browser, or install spyware—all the bads you can have.

-Scammers make a lot of money with the hijacked browsers, as they redirect users to pages with millions of advertisements, which pay per impressions or clicks.
-On the other hand, some of these malicious programs record your browsing habits and puts them in a database that is sold later to third parties for marketing purposes.
+Scammers make a lot of money with the hijacked browsers, as they redirect users to pages with millions of advertisements, which pay per impression or clicks.
+On the other hand, some of these malicious programs record your browsing habits and put them in a database sold later to third parties for marketing purposes.

-Some of the most notorious hijacked browsers are Search.Conduit (see above) and CoolWebSearch.
+Some of the most notorious hijacked browsers are Search.Conduit (see the screenshot below) and CoolWebSearch.

 Browser Hijacking: How To Avoid

 There are a few ways to avoid this.
-First of all, before every time you want to install software, read the End User License Agreement (EULA) documents.
+Before you want to install software, read the End User License Agreement (EULA) documents.
 Chances are, mentions of browser hijackware are hidden in there.
-If you don't read it and click 'Accept'… then you accept the user agreements, you are accepting malware.
+If you don’t read it and skip to click ‘Accept,’ then accept the user agreements, so you might get malware.
 Try always to keep your browser software up-to-date, as well as use comprehensive security software.

-If it's too late and you already installed the hijacked browser, watch the videos below to see how you can uninstall them and clean your computer.
+If it’s too late and you already installed the hijacked browser, watch the video below to see how you can uninstall it and clean your computer: